opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/index.md

 A Policy Engine is a microservice designed to complement the [Policy Service](../../product-plane/policy.md).
-Even if it could act as a standalone service to evaluate policies, it's meant to act as the executor of the evaluation requests received by the Policy Service.
+Even if it could act as a standalone service to evaluate policies, it's meant to act as the executor of the evaluation requests received by the Policy microservice.

-Whenever a Policy Engine is ready to be included in the ODM ecosystem, it will simply need to be registered with the Policy Service.
+Whenever a Policy Engine is ready to be included in the ODM ecosystem, it will simply need to be registered with the Policy microservice.
 This will enable the addition of policies intended for it and their evaluation in standard ODM processes.

+Any registered Policy in the Policy server must contain the reference to a registered Policy Engine in order to be evaluated.

+### Product Plane services

+Excluding the Policy microservice, a Policy Engine doesn't directly interact with any other ODM service.
+Nonetheless, whenever a policy evaluation is requested to the Policy microservice, the latter will use one or more Policy Engine Adapters to fulfill the request.

 ## Technologies